MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 14. Windows setup runs for the second time and processes the Autopilot profile JSON file since there is no `unattend.xml` file.
 15. Autopilot deployment starts.

-## Additional tasks run during a Windows Autopilot for existing devices task sequence
+## Additional tasks running during a Windows Autopilot for existing devices task sequence

 When using the **Create Task Sequence Wizard** in Configuration Manager to create the Windows Autopilot for existing devices task sequence, it assumes that additional tasks need to be run via the task sequence before the Autopilot deployment runs.
 Examples of additional tasks running via the task sequence before the Autopilot deployment runs include: